yashkal/tdd-book/deployment_notes.md

 docker-machine use <name>	# Set up environment to directly use machine
 ```

-Production docker-compose file
+To start up production services, run the following:

 ```
 docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d
 ```

-For testing, set $STAGING_ENVIRONMENT to find app
+For testing, set `$STAGING_ENVIRONMENT` to find app:

 ```
-export STAGING_ENVIRONMENT=http://$(docker-machine ip <name>) make test
+export STAGING_ENVIRONMENT=http://$(docker-machine ip <name>) make ftest
 ```

-When you are finish, you can perform the following cleanup steps
+When you are finished, you can perform the following cleanup steps

 ```
 make clean